saanvielaty/Headphone-Review-Sentiment-Analysis/README.md

 **Data Processing:** Each file was loaded into a python dataframe, and organized into the following categories: review_id	product_id, title,	author, rating, content, timestamp, profile_id, is_verified, helpful_count, and product_attributes.
 Each file was then converted and dowloaded into a csv file, and later merged into 1 csv file.

 **Data Cleaning:** Using python libraries NumPy and Pandas, the data was cleaned of missing/null values, duplicates, and outliers.
+The cleaned data can be accessed using this link: https://1drv.ms/x/s!AuyIJAferW5BkRazTW9I5fZL9Bh5?e=C8T36J

 **Exploratory Data Analysis:** Used Python Pandas library to calculate the mean, median, mode, quantiles, variance, and standard deviation of rating and helpful count columns.